Keysight/Jlsca/README.md

 Jlsca is a toolbox in Julia to do the computational part (DPA) of a side channel attack.
 It supports:

-* Conditional averaging
+* Conditional averaging, for analog measurements
-* Conditional sample reduction
+* Conditional bitwise sample reduction, for whiteboxes
 * Incremental correlation statistics
-* Parallelization of the above
+* Parallelization of all the above
-* Correlation power analysis (CPA) and non-profiled Linear regression analysis (LRA)
+* Correlation power analysis (CPA)
+* non-profiled Linear regression analysis (LRA)
+* Mutual Information Analysis (MIA)
 * AES128/192/256 enc/dec, backward/forward S-box attacks
 * AES128 enc/dec chosen input MixColumn attack
+* Some whitebox models for AES (INV MUL / Klemsa)
 * DES/TDES1/TDES2/TDES3 enc/dec, backward/forward attack
 * Known key analysis + key rank evolution CSV output
-* Inspector trace set input
+* Inspector trace set input and output
-* Split sample and data raw binary (Daredevil) input
+* Split sample and data raw binary (Daredevil) input and output

-* I've been playing with a Picoscope, and there is an example in `piposcope.jl` that does (a quite fast, if I may say so myself) acquisition on Riscure's Pinata board using the scope's rapid block mode.
+Then, not really that related to this toolbox, but I've been playing with a Picoscope, and there is an example in `examples/piposcope.jl` that does (a quite fast, if I may say so myself) acquisition on Riscure's Pinata board using the scope's rapid block mode.
 Check the file header of `piposcope.jl` for more information.

 # Why would I want it?